tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 <p class="caption">(\#fig:fig511)The horizontal axis indicates the distance from the empirical minimum variance portfolio weight, measured by the sum of the absolut deviations of the chosen portfolio from the benchmark.</p>
 </div>

-The figure shows that the initial portfolio is always the (sample) minimum variance portfolio and that the higher the transaction costs parameter $\beta$, the smaller is the rebalancing from the initial portfolio (which we always set to the minimum variance portfolio weights in this example).
+The figure shows rebalancing from the initial portfolio (which we always set to the minimum variance portfolio weights in this example).
+The higher the transaction costs parameter $\beta$, the smaller is the rebalancing from the initial portfolio.
 In addition, if risk aversion $\gamma$ increases, the efficient portfolio is closer to the minimum variance portfolio weights such that the investor desires less rebalancing from the initial holdings.

 ## Constrained optimization

 Next, we introduce constraints to the above optimization procedure.
-Very often, typical constraints such as short-selling restrictions prevent analytical solutions for optimal portfolio weights (Short-selling restrictions simply imply that negative weights are not allowed such that we require that $w_i \geq 0 \forall i$).
+Very often, typical constraints such as short-selling restrictions prevent analytical solutions for optimal portfolio weights (short-selling restrictions simply imply that negative weights are not allowed such that we require that $w_i \geq 0 \forall i$).
 However, numerical optimization allows computing the solutions to such constrained problems.
 For the purpose of mean-variance optimization, we rely on the `solve.QP()` function from the package `quadprog`.

 The function `solve.QP()` delivers numerical solutions to quadratic programming problems of the form